namratachaudhary/namc.in/content/posts/Sustainable-Tech.md

 ### 2. 1 Rethinking data governance

 We store large volumes of data, run large amount of applications, in various data stores running in multi-region multi-cloud environments.
 We try to make internet faster, more available, more reliable.

-> We always ask how we can make our applications faster, but never think how we can make them greener 🌳

 I believe, as a part of infrastructure design, aside from determining "requests served per second", we should start evaluating if the technology decisions made are sustainable.
 * Do we need all the extra data we are storing?